-The LWS NFH URB program has on-station JDM releases, on-station SRKW releases (BY19-20 only), Willard Mitchell Act URB broodstock collection, egg transfers for the Prosser/Umatilla programs, and transfers juveniles/eggs for the Klickitat program.
+The Little White Salmon NFH URB program has on-station JDM releases, on-station SRKW releases (BY19-20 only), Willard Mitchell Act URB broodstock collection, transfers juveniles and/or eggs for the Prosser/Umatilla programs, and transfers juveniles/eggs for the Klickitat program.
 Table 10 summarizes the production goals for each program (not the actual releases or transfers for each year).
-For brood years 2019 and 2020, LWS NFH reared an extra ~450k URBs and Willard an extra ~200k URBs for SRKW production.
+For Brood Years 2019 and 2020, Little White Salmon NFH reared an extra ~450k URBs and Willard an extra ~200k URBs for SRKW production.